-Become fluent in the “love languages” so your volunteers feel appreciated by you.
+Become fluent in the “love languages” so your volunteers feel just how much you appreciate them!

 We asked our staff and friends in ministry what their primary love language is — and how someone made them feel appreciated in that language.